heiswayi/heiswayi.nrird.com/_posts/2019/2019-11-09-tips-to-write-better-code.md

 ### Correct

 Edge cases are covered, tests are written, internal users have validated that the feature is working as expected.
 Correctness is the destination of any piece of software (ultimately the goal of any piece of software is to work).
-There are some hot debates going on over which comes first between simplicity and correctness, and it has no winner, so I may want to leave this one for you to discover.
+There are some hot debates going on over which comes first between simplicity and correctness, and it has no winner.
+Some may depend on how the project structure would look like.

 ### Optimized

 This is where mostly you polish your code.
 To avoid premature optimization, you should be measuring/benchmarking your code performance as earlier as possible.
 Your algorithm may need to be changed/updated if it's slow.
-If something doesn't look right on the design, you may want to optimize your design earlier before the lines of code starts to increase.
+If something doesn't look right on the design, you may want to optimize your design as earlier as possible, especially before the lines of code starts to grow too much.